tidy-finance/website/docs/10_introduction.md

 Note that the *monthly* volatility of the minimum variance portfolio is of the same order of magnitude as the *daily* standard deviation of the individual components.
 Thus, the diversification benefits in terms of risk reduction are tremendous!

 Next, we set out to find the weights for a portfolio that achieves three times the expected return of the minimum variance portfolio.
 However, mean-variance investors are not interested in any portfolio that achieves the required return but rather in the efficient portfolio, i.e., the portfolio with the lowest standard deviation.
-If you wonder where the solution $\omega_\text{eff}$ comes from: The efficient portfolio is chosen by an investor who aims to achieve minimum variance *given a minimum acceptable expected return* $\bar{\mu}$.
+If you wonder where the solution $\omega_\text{eff}$ comes from: \index{Efficient portfolio} The efficient portfolio is chosen by an investor who aims to achieve minimum variance *given a minimum acceptable expected return* $\bar{\mu}$.
 Hence, their objective function is to choose $\omega_\text{eff}$ as the solution to
 $$\omega_\text{eff}(\bar{\mu}) = \arg\min w'\Sigma w \text{ s.t. } w'\iota = 1 \text{ and } \omega'\mu \geq \bar{\mu}.$$
 The code below implements the analytic solution to this optimization problem for a benchmark return $\bar\mu$ which we set to 3 times the expected return of the minimum variance portfolio.
 We encourage you to verify that it is correct.